Qihoo360/mysql-sniffer/README.md

 ```

 # More
-More MySQL Sniffer information, Atlas and some other technology please pay attention to our Hulk platform official account
+More MySQL Sniffer information, Atlas and some other technology please pay attention to our Hulk platform official account:

 <img src="http://i.imgur.com/pL4ni57.png" height = "400" width = "600" alt="2">